greeksinsight-org/greeksinsight-content/howto/es/index.md

 ---
 layout: default
-title: Base de Conocimiento
+title: FAQ
 lang: es
 permalink: /knowledge/es/
 ---

-# 🤖 Base de Conocimiento
+# How to

-Knowledge Base
+How to

 ## Artículos Clave